History

 Status

-The wreck of Banda was discovered in 1979 by a French team.
+The wreck of Banda was discovered in 1979 by a French team (Patrick Lizé and Jacques Dumas).is the conceivor of the Geldermalsen wreck file that he entrusted to Max the Rham in the 80's.).
 After the discovery, a contract regarding her salvage was made between the Dutch government and R. Cowan, who later wrote an article about the ship.
 Some artefacts retrieved from the wreck site included gold, coins, porcelain and cannons.
 The recovered artefacts were later sold at auction, and some are displayed in the National Museum of Mauritius.
 Among the artefacts was a marine astrolabe, an instrument used to measure longitude.
 It was a rare Portuguese item bearing the year 1568, making it the third oldest known Portuguese marine astrolabe.

 The Dutch are not recognized as the owners of the wreck, which is currently controlled and maintained by the Mauritian ministry of culture.
 The site is protected by law but is threatened by natural erosion, coral overgrowth, diving, and tourism.